 Are our new bags more sustainable than the old ones?

-With the 28% paper content of the old packaging and Germany's current recycling rate, we have improved our CO2e emissions by 54g per kg of packaging.
-This corresponds to approximately 0.77g CO2e per 250g of packaging.
+With the paper content of the old packaging at 28% and Germany's current recycling rate, we have improved by 54g CO2e per kg of packaging.
+This corresponds to approx. 0.77g CO2e per 250g of packaging.

 Emissions new packaging |

-However, transport is not taken into account in the analysis and the processing into mono-LDPE film also appears to be more energy-efficient compared to the production of the stand-up pouch with zipper and valve.
+However, transport is not considered in this analysis, and the processing into mono-LDPE film seems rather energy-efficient compared to the production of the stand-up pouch with zipper and valve.

 What is the most sustainable coffee packaging?

-We haven't been able to answer the following questions yet.
+We have not yet been able to answer the following questions.
 New ones are added daily.
-We're working on gathering information and continuously updating this blog.
-If you have any questions about sustainable coffee packaging, information, tips, and addresses, please share them in the comments.
+We are working on gathering information and constantly updating this blog.
+If you also have questions about sustainable coffee packaging, information, tips, and addresses, please share them in the comments.

-- What are realistic values for recycling coffee packaging?
+- What are realistic values for the recycling of coffee packaging?

-- What are the actual emissions involved in producing the packaging?
+- What are the actual emissions in the production of packaging?

 - How often can our packaging be recycled?

-- How high are the emissions for recycling?
+- How high are the emissions for reuse?

 - What are the life cycles of the recyclates and their footprints?

-Furthermore, we failed to consider the other impacts plastic has (pollution, water consumption, land-use change, etc.) and that even if it doesn't end up incinerated, its negative impact on the environment is enormous.
-The OECD's global recycling rate is alarming, and it becomes even more alarming when you consider the global plastic production of 367 million tons.
+Furthermore, we have not considered the other impacts of plastic (environmental pollution, water consumption, land-use change, etc.) and that even if it does not end up in incineration, the negative influences on the environment are enormous.
+Here, the global recycling rate of the OECD is alarming and becomes even more alarming when considering the global plastic production of 367 million tons *******.

-Our goal must therefore be to avoid plastic wherever possible and to separate waste whenever possible in order to achieve high recycling rates.
+Our goal must therefore be to avoid plastic wherever possible and, whenever possible, to separate waste to achieve high recycling rates.

-We've recently started using the new packaging, and until this packaging is used up, we're looking for better alternatives for our coffee: Compostable PLA?
-Bio-PE, disposable or reusable glass, paper?
+We have recently launched the new packaging and, until these packages are used up, we are looking for better alternatives that are suitable for our coffee.
+Compostable PLA?
+BIO-PE, single-use or reusable glass, paper?

 Sources